 - NeoCon, ICFF, HD Expo or other trade shows

-- Greenbuild, Living Futures, Healthcare Design or other conferences
+- Greenbuild, Living Futures, Healthcare Design or other conference

-- Dale Carnegie training, Living Building Challenge workshop, LEED workshop or other workshop or training
+- Dale Carnegie, Living Building Challenge, LEED workshop or other training

-- EDAC or other industry-related exams.
+- EDAC or other industry-related exam.
 Note: NCIDQ and LEED exams are not eligible.
 IIDA National offers reimbursement for these exams: